sani723/ES6-Learning/README.md

 ```
 <br>

 > :thumbsup: :thumbsup: To me always use `const` because it minimizes mutable state and will make developer life bit easy.
-If you REALLY need to change state, use `let`. `var` is dead to me.
+If you REALLY need to change state, use `let`. `var` is dead to me. :speak_no_evil: :speak_no_evil:

 ### 2. Destructuring Assignment